ladybug-tools/dragonfly-primer/text/components/Run_OpenDSS.md

 The path to an URBANopt .csv file for the scenario.
 This CSV file can be obtained form the "DF Run URBANopt" component.
 * ##### run_period
 A ladybyg AnalysisPeriod object to describe the time period over which to run the simulation.
 The default is to run the simulation for the whole EnergyPlus run period.
+* ##### autosize
+A boolean to note whether undersized transformers should be automatically resized to meet demand over the course of the simulation.
+(Default: False).
 * ##### run [Required]
 Set to "True" to run the geojson and scenario through OpenDSS.